-5.3.1 Encapsulated web service clients
+5.3.1 Encapsulated Web Service Clients

-A URI is included in the Managed Copy Offer XML Schema (see Appendix A) which may be used to encapsulate the required account or financial transactions for the specified offer.
-If used, this "financialApplicationURI" URI must point to a file (for example, a .JAR or an .ACA file) containing a client application (BD-J or iHD, respectively).
-This client application would know how to engage the MCS-specific web service for these transactions.
+A set of URIs are included in the Managed Copy Offer XML Schema (see Appendix A) which may be used by the MCM.
+A given URI encapsulates the required account or financial transactions for the specified offer.
+A "financialApplicationURI" shall point to a client application.
+This client application would know how to engage the MCS-specific Web service for these transactions.
+Content Owners can include multiple financialApplication elements with their financialApplicationURI values, associating each with a particular type of MCM.
+A financialApplicationType field is associated with each URI to allow the MCM to differentiate among financial applications.
+As documented in the schema, each financialApplication element contains URI and type pairs as follows: